External French Door Problems

 If there is visible damage to the lock, you will need to replace your lock.
 This could well be caused by general wear and tear over the years.

 Why don’t they close properly?

-If your doors aren’t closing properly this can be a great security and efficiency concern as they will lose warmth.
+If your external French doors aren’t closing properly this can be a great security and efficiency concern as they will lose warmth.
 There are quite a few reasons why your French doors aren’t closing properly.

 To find where the problem is occurring, try to shut the door as far as you can.
 Looking at the point where the door stops.
 Look around the perimeter of the door, checking if the door and door frame catch at any point, or if the doors overlap slightly.
 This will help you find the issue; make a note of what you find.